2023 Most Popular History Bachelor's Degree Schools in the Middle Atlantic Region

 History majors at Binghamton University take out an average of $20,750 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $266, assuming that the borrower is on a 10-year repayment plan.

-Stony Brook University came in at #6 in this year’s edition of the Most Popular History Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Stony Brook University landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree history programs.
 SUNY Stony Brook is a very large public school located in the large suburb of Stony Brook.

 Women make up 35% of the history majors at the school.